 ART27.13

-ART27.13 is being developed as a once-a-day, orally administered, dual G-protein-coupled receptor (GPCR) agonist, benzimidazole derivative, a highly potent, peripherally restricted new chemical entity, targeting CB1and CB2 receptors, with the potential to improve body weight, appetite, muscle degeneration, and quality of life in cancer patients.
+ART27.13, a dual cannabinoid receptor (GPCR) agonist, is being developed as a once-a-day, orally administered, benzimidazole derivative, highly potent, peripherally restricted new chemical entity, targeting CB1and CB2 receptors (learn more about CB1/CB2), with the potential to improve body weight, appetite, muscle degeneration, and quality of life in cancer patients.

 Learn more about our Cancer Appetite Recovery Study (CAReS) in cancer anorexia